xbcsmith/epr-workshop/01-intro/README.md

 Delivery Events (CDEvents) specification as an extension of Cloud Events, specifically tailored for capturing and conveying information within CI/CD processes.

+### Explanation of EPR Project and Its Components (Server, CLI, Client)

+Introduce the Event Provenance Registry (EPR) project as an exemplary implementation of an event-driven microservice architecture.
+Break down the components of the EPR project, including the server responsible for handling events, the command-line interface (CLI) for user interaction, and the client component for external system integration.

 ## Workshop Format